 The Lighting Intern is an integral part of the four-person lighting staff.
 Duties include hanging, focusing, equipment maintenance, special projects, and the programming/running of shows.
 Lighting Design and Assistant Lighting Design opportunities available based on experience.
 College and/or professional experience is required as well as knowledge of computer light boards.
 Examples of a candidate's work and/or portfolio is required.

 The Multimedia Intern assists the Multimedia Coordinator with projection programming, load-in, and set-up on all Center Stage productions that utilize the medium, in addition to assisting with engineering, load-in, set-up, and maintenance of multimedia installations and CCTV and IP video systems throughout the Center Stage building.
 College and/or professional experience, plus knowledge of Mac playback solutions, audio/video troubleshooting, and networking are required.

 Intern Supervisor: Multimedia Coordinator

-Production/Stage Management Intern
+Production/Stage Management Intern (Now Closed)